willkg/douglas/docs/writing_entries.rst

 Categories
 ==========

-Writing entries in Pyblosxom is fairly straightforward.
+Writing entries in Douglas is fairly straightforward.
 Each entry is a single text file located somewhere in the directory tree of your datadir.
 The directory that the entry is in is the category the entry is "filed under".